 Faculty members include: Julio Delgado, MD, MS, F(ACHI), David Hillyard, MD, Eszter Lazar-Molnar, PhD, D(ABMLI) and F(ACHI), Leo Lin, MD, PhD, Vijayalakshmi Nandakumar, PhD, D(ABCC), David P. Ng, MD, FCAP, BSEE, Lisa K. Peterson, PhD, D(ABMLI), Jennifer Rychert, PhD, D(ABMM), Patricia Slev, PhD, D(ABCC)

 The program is currently accepting one applicant for the Clinical Immunology Fellowship, with a start date of July 1st, 2023.

-University of Utah Health, ARUP Laboratories, and Primary Children’s Hospital, are all within walking distance of one another, creating a varied and exciting campus.
+ARUP Laboratories, the University of Utah Health (hospital), and Primary Children’s Hospital are all located within the University of Utah campus, creating a varied and exciting campus.
 Because of ARUP’s dual role as primary laboratory for University of Utah Health, and as a national reference laboratory serving major community and academic universities, our mission statement focusing on service, teaching, and research guides all training efforts.
 For service, we provide quality diagnostic laboratory support, testing, and consultation in a cost-effective and timely manner for patient care purposes.
 Through local and national consultations and conferences, we strive to teach physicians, technologists, and clients the appropriate use of diagnostic laboratory tests and resource utilization in the care of patients.
 For research, we develop and improve testing methods for the accurate diagnosis of disease.

 Stipend: Commensurate with year of postgraduate training